simran-padam/FineTuningLlama/README.md

 # FineTuningLlama
-FineTuning Llama to create a versatile chatbot
+FineTuning Llama to create a versatile chatbot on Colab

 - Deploy Llama2 Model based on an OpenAssistant Dataset
 - Fine-tune model to construct a versatile chatbot using LangChain